 How are cysts diagnosed and treated?

-Your doctor may identify a lump as a cyst by physical exam, but many doctors confirm
+Your healthcare provider may identify a lump as a cyst by physical exam.
+But many

 What is a fibroadenoma?

-Fibroadenomas are solid, smooth, firm, benign lumps that are most commonly found in
+Fibroadenomas are solid, smooth, firm, benign lumps.
+They are the most common benign

 women who are taking hormone therapy.